bachato/GammaOS/README.md

 # Anbernic RG405M / RG405V / RG505
 # GammaOS + GammaOS Lite Custom Firmware - v1.5.1

+# Superceded by GammaOS Next: https://github.com/TheGammaSqueeze/GammaOSNext

-# WARNING: NEW UNITS MAY HE AFFECTED BY A HARDWARE CHANGE.
+WARNING: NEW UNITS MAY BE AFFECTED BY A HARDWARE CHANGE.
 If you have no wifi after installing GammaOS, follow this thread: https://github.com/TheGammaSqueeze/GammaOS/issues/155

 Download and instructions